SlattBurger01/AskReddit-ShortsGenerator/README.md

 # ProjectCarrot

-Automatic content generator (Ask reddit) with automatic video uploading to YouTube, Instagram and TikTok
+Automatic content generator (Ask reddit, true of my chest reddit) with automatic video uploading to YouTube, Instagram and TikTok

 Supports only Chrome v113